Helena West Side, Montana: Geography

 According to the United States Census Bureau, the CDP has a total area of 36.7 km2, of which 0.06 km2, or 0.17%, are water.
 The center of the CDP, along US 12, is in the valley of Tenmile Creek, which rises at the Continental Divide and flows northeast into the Helena Valley and the Missouri River.

+Climate

+Austin 1 W is a nearby weather station located in the Helena neighbourhood of Austin.